JNavith/tailwindcss-theme-variants/README.md

 ### Legend
 **Classes can be `@apply`ed**:

+**As of Tailwind CSS 1.7, *any* class can be `@apply`ed with the [`applyComplexClasses` experimental feature](https://github.com/tailwindlabs/tailwindcss/releases/tag/v1.7.0#use-apply-with-variants-and-other-complex-classes).** The following information is applicable to versions of Tailwind before 1.7 or without `applyComplexClasses` enabled:

 [Native screens](https://tailwindcss.com/docs/breakpoints/#dark-mode) cannot have their generated classes `@apply`ed, but you can still nest an `@screen` directive within the element, like this:
 ```css
 .btn-blue {